ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Optimization.md

 ~~~
 {: .output}

-From the result of `%timeit`, we can see `np.empty` is measured in nanoseconds compared to microseconds for zeros.
+From the result of `%timeit`, we can see `np.empty` is measured in nanoseconds compared to microseconds for zeros, you'll also notice `np.empty` completed 1000x more loops than `np.zeros` in the same amount of time, impressive!
 When comparing NumPy functions and functions that do similar things in general tools like `%timeit` are very useful.
 Tools like `%timeit` allows us to benchmark snippets of code to ensure our ideas of optimization do make sense (because having ideas is good, but testing them is even better).

 Although, as we look further into the NumPy documentation for more ideas we find the [`np.random.uniform`](https://numpy.org/doc/stable/reference/random/generated/numpy.random.uniform.html#numpy-random-uniform) function.
 This allows us to create a NumPy array of random values between a low and a high value of a certain size if we so wish.
 Using `np.random.uniform` we eliminate the comparatively slower Python for loop, and have `make_stars` run much faster.